Universal Method Simplifying Implant Production for Regenerative Medicine Developed at TSU

 Sergey Tverdokhlebov, Acting Head of the TPU Laboratory of Plasma Hybrid Systems

-Calculations confirmed that neural network models significantly outperform previous methods in accuracy, especially in predicting mechanical strength — a key parameter for successful implantation.
+Calculations have confirmed that neural network models significantly outperform previous methods in accuracy, especially in predicting mechanical strength — a key parameter for successful implantation.
 In the future, this opens the way to creating automated systems for designing scaffolds with specified properties, which will allow for faster and cheaper creation of effective solutions for restoring damaged tissues in patients.

 The results of the work, supported by the Ministry of Science and Higher Education of the Russian Federation, have been published in the authoritative international journal Computers in Biology and Medicine.

-Read more on this topic:
+Read more materials on the topic:

 Space mice sent into orbit: Soyuz-2.1b with the Bion-M No. 2 biosatellite successfully launched from the Baikonur Cosmodrome